a-vasyliev/swix-amocrm-client/README.md

 - Advanced error reporting and data validation

 ## The Plan
 Work is actively in progress.
-What is expected in nearest future:
+What is expected in the nearest future:
 - Account information
 - Leads (with pipeline_id support)
 - Contacts (with working lead IDs)